FIVE REALITIES OF CLOSING MONSTER ACCOUNTS.

 THE ODDS OF YOUR INITIAL CONTACT INTO THE ORGANIZATION COMING AT THE RIGHT TIME ARE SLIM.

 Why?
-It’s not unusual for a “big ticket” sale to have a 9 month to two year sales cycle — or longer.
+It’s not unusual for a “big ticket” sale to have a 9 months to two-year sales cycle — or longer.
 It is normal for the majority of your targets to have “no immediate need” or be unwilling to meet with you.

-If your prospecting plan doesn’t incorporate this reality you will lose out on “big ticket” sales and be doomed to shorter cycle, lower volume accounts, not because your product or service wasn’t competitive, but simply because you had UNREALISTIC EXPECTATIONS AND WEREN’T ORGANIZED.
+If your prospecting plan doesn’t incorporate these realities you will lose out on “big ticket” sales and be doomed to shorter cycle, lower volume accounts, not because your product or service wasn’t competitive, but simply because you had UNREALISTIC EXPECTATIONS AND WEREN’T ORGANIZED.

 1. Consistency builds credibility.